ChalmersGU-AI-course/shrdlite-course-project/README-project.md

 Implemented in WorldAstar.ts

 ## TODO
-Except for the notes above, we are pretty happy with how things are working.
+Except for the issues noted above, we are pretty happy with how things are working.

-## Misc
-We also added a new relation "containing", which is the opposite of "inside".

 ## List of new files
 * `AmbiguityResolve.ts` - Ambiguity resolve code.